Lordofaliens/telegramscraper/README.md

 ];
 ```

+### 4. To store the data into Google Sheets you need to put the credentials obtained from Google API into ./google-sheets-credentials.json file.

-### 4. Be sure to use English Telegram UI.
+### 5. Be sure to use English Telegram UI.
 Other languages are not supported by this script.

 ## Compile and run the app